mecid/mecid.github.io/_posts/2024-11-26-the-power-of-previews-in-xcode.md

 {% include friends.html %}

 Let’s take a look at the situation where you have a SwiftUI view with a binding.
-To run a preview for views with binding requires additional boilerplate where you have to wrap the view with another view defining a state for your binding and then pass it to the previewing view.
+Running a preview for views with binding requires additional boilerplate where you have to wrap the view with another view defining a state for your binding and then pass it to the previewing view.

 ```swift
 struct SleepDetailsView: View {